Do not travel to South Sudan due to crime and armed conflict.

 Violent crime, such as carjackings, shootings, ambushes, assaults, robberies, and kidnappings is common throughout South Sudan, including Juba.

-Armed conflict is ongoing throughout the country and includes fighting between various political and ethnic groups, and the population has ready access to weapons.
+Armed conflict is ongoing throughout the country and includes fighting between various political and ethnic groups, and weapons are readily available to the population.
 In addition, cattle raids occur throughout the country and often lead to violence.
 Reporting in South Sudan without the proper documentation from the South Sudanese Media Authority is considered illegal, and any journalistic work there is very dangerous.
 Journalists regularly report being harassed in South Sudan, and many have been killed while covering the conflict there.

 Read the Safety and Security section on the country information page.

 If you decide to travel to South Sudan:

 - Exercise extreme care in all parts of the country, including Juba.
 Travel outside of Juba with a minimum of two vehicles along with appropriate recovery and medical equipment in case of mechanical failure or other emergency.

 - Avoid travel along border areas.